NitaiEdelberg/Ai-Tetris/README.md

 ---

-### **Project Summary**

-This project implements **Tetris AI using a genetic algorithm**.
-The AI improves by **evolving weights** over multiple generations.
-The AI plays Tetris by **evaluating board states** using heuristics.
-The game supports **human vs AI** and **AI-only modes** with **graphical rendering**.

----
 ## Future Improvements & Conclusions
 ### Improvements
 - Exploring Reinforcement Learning for better long-term strategy.
-- We are currently running our genetic algorithm on 10 proccess's, but each learning cycle with generations takes hours due to the complexity of the calculations.
+- We are currently running our genetic algorithm on 10 proccess's, but each learning cycle with generations takes **many hours** due to the complexity and the large quantity of the calculations.
 To speed up the learning process, we need more powerful computing resources, such as a powerful GPU or AWS instances, to handle the intensive computations required for optimizing hyperparameters efficiently.

 ### Conclusions
-- The AI game solver plays better and faster than a human—likely even better than the best Tetris players in the world.
-The scores exceed **3,000,000 points** without counting the additional score increases from level progression.
+- The AI game solver plays better and faster than a human.
+The scores exceed **10,000,000 points**.
+This incredibly high score was recorded in the 7th generation of the Column Scan algorithm.

 - Using multiple processors without relying on CPUs is necessary to reduce the runtime of each generation.

 - Tuning the hyperparameters for the genetic algorithm is the main challenge due to the high computational cost and complexity.

 - The results showed that the column-scan algorithm performed better than the BFS-based scan, despite being a simpler approach.
 This was surprising, as BFS is generally expected to explore a more diverse range of placements.
 The column-scan method's effectiveness suggests that directly evaluating placements in a structured manner may lead to better optimization in this scenario.

 ---